 Hayley Stevenson is Associate Professor at the Universidad Torcuato Di Tella, in Buenos Aires, Argentina.
-She also holds the post of Reader in Politics at the University of Sheffield, UK.
-Prior to joining the University of Sheffield in 2012, Hayley spent three years at the Australian National University as a postdoctoral fellow working with John S. Dryzek.
+She previously held posts at the University of Sheffield, UK, and the Australian National University.

 Between 2013 and 2016, Hayley was an ESRC Future Research Leader (with a grant value of £247,000).
 This involved a study of innovations in international environmental policy, focusing on the World Bank.
 This project analysed processes of institutional learning in the design of new environmental policies, and address challenges to including civil society and heterogeneous perspectives in policy design.